emsterdam1/anRNAlab-Protocols/Mass-Spec-Prep/Peptide-Quant.md

 Peptide Quantification
 ================================================================================
 Description: Peptide concentration is measured using an amine-reactive fluorescent detection reagent<br/>
 that specifically labels the N-terminus of peptides.
-Labeled peptides are detected at Ex 390nm/Em 475nm.
+Labeled peptides detected at Ex 390nm/Em 475nm.

 [Go To Protocol](#protocol)